 - If the hypothetical contract showed self employment then the PSC needs do nothing else

 - Responsibility for operating IR35 sat with the PSC (or more correctly its Worker as Director of the PSC) – this changed from 2017 in the Public Sector and 2021 in the Private Sector

 Where the hypothetical contract showed the engagement caught by IR35 (“IR35 fail”) then the PSC had to apply IR35 to the payments from the Agent or Client.
 This meant treating 95% of these, after deduction of some tightly defined expenses, as a gross salary including Employers NI – this amount was then grossed down for Employers NI and treated as a “deemed” salary subject to Income Tax and NI under PAYE, which meant the PSC was bearing the cost of Employers NI, Employees NI and Income Tax.

 At its simplest this denied the Worker and their PSC the benefit of a traditional low salary / high dividend mix, and increased their overall tax bill.

 This position rolled on till 2017 – 17 years – with HMRC and PSC users having many Court skirmishes.
 It was agreed by almost all that the system was idiosyncratic and unpredictable.

 April 2017 saw the first step of IR35 reform.
-Initially this applied to contracts where the Client was a Public Sector body, and created a reverse IR35, eg:
+Initially this applied to contracts where the Client was a Public Sector body, and created a reverse IR35 where the client or agent is responsible for status determination and operation of IR35, eg: